 Exercise for Seniors

 Regular physical activity and exercise are known to control or even prevent a variety of health conditions in the elderly.
-Benefits of exercise in seniors are documented in heart disease, hypertension, high cholesterol, diabetes, osteoporosis, muscle weakness, certain cancers, depression, and stroke.
+The benefits of exercise in seniors impact heart disease, hypertension, high cholesterol, diabetes, osteoporosis, muscle weakness, certain cancers, depression, and stroke.

 More specifically, regular exercise is shown to be beneficial in: